 We were completely overwhelmed by this news.
 We have never heard anything about this disorder before.
 We started researching right away and were surprised to see how much he portrays the symptoms of CTD.
 His neurologist recommended the Association for Creatine Deficiencies (ACD, creatineinfo.org) for additional information and to reach out to other parents, which was extremely helpful.

-Fast forward to 2019 and our son is completely off all other seizure medications, except for the CBD oil which is now FDA approved.
+Fast forward to 2019 and our son is completely off all other seizure medications, except for the treatment he received through a clinical trial (this treatment is now FDA Approved).
 Our son sees a genetic doctor as well and he prescribes him with a supplement, which is used to help transport energy production within his cells.